kontena/kontena/docs/using-kontena/health-check.md

 ## Loadbalancer

 Configuring a custom healthcheck on a service also ensures that same health check is used by the loadbalancer, if the service is attached to one.
 When Kontena loadbalancer detects unhealthy instances, it will remove them from the routing.
-In practice this means, that unhealthy instances will not get any traffic through the loadbalancer untill they report being healthy again.
+In practice this means, that unhealthy instances will not get any traffic through the loadbalancer until they report being healthy again.

 ## Using the health status

-Currently the health check status is used only to indicate a service health for the user.
-We are planning to use this information also when re-scheduling services so that any unhealthy instance will be re-scheduled/re-created.
-As explained above, the same configuration is used also by Kontena loadbalancer to decide whether or not an instance should be given traffic.
+Kontena collects the service health status and displays it in the service details as well in service / app listing using symbols.

+Kontena agent will do a restart of a container which health status is reported to be `unhealthy`.
+Master will trigger full service deployment if the healthiness of a service goes below a given threshold.
+The threshold is determined using the `min_health` deployment option (see [deploy](deploy.md)) using formula `1 - min_health`.
+So if you specify `0.8` as the min health during deployment, Kontena will re-deploy your service if its overall health goes under 20%.